techthoughts2/pwshPlaces/docs/pwshPlaces.md

 Searches for places within a specified area using Google Maps Nearby Search.

 ### [Search-GMapText](Search-GMapText.md)
-A text search that returns information about a set of places based on provided string.
+Conducts a text-based search that returns information about a set of places using Google Maps.